mightymeld/mightymeld-materialui-sample/README.md

 1. Run `yarn` or `npm install` to install depenendencies

-2. Copy `.env.template` to `.env` and add your MightyMeld instance ID.
+2. Copy `.env.template` to `.env` and add your MightyMeld secret and instance ID.
 If you don’t have an instance ID, [sign up for MightyMeld](https://www.mightymeld.com) or join the waitlist and you will receive one.

 3. Launch the app using `npx mightymeld`.